mozilla/pontoon/CONTRIBUTING.rst

 =======================

-Pontoon is able to synchronize translations produced by libraries provided by `Project Fluent <http://projectfluent.io/>`_ and provides advanced editor for translators.
+Pontoon is able to synchronize translations produced by libraries provided by `Project Fluent <http://projectfluent.io/>`_ and provides an advanced editor for translators.

 Because of our very close integration, we'll need to compile the fresh versions of javascript/python libraries in order to provide new features.